Clouds - What They Are, How They Form, And The Different Cloud Types

 When viewed from a distance, cumulonimbus clouds appear to have a low dark base, with the clouds above it building up to great heights, creating a spectacular towering effect.

-The lower levels of a cumulonimbus cloud consists mainly of water droplets, while the upper level, where temperatures are well below zero, mainly consists of ice crystals and supercooled water.
+The lower levels of a cumulonimbus cloud consist mainly of water droplets, while the upper level, where temperatures are well below zero, consists mainly of ice crystals and supercooled water.

 As far as precipitation goes, these clouds are known for producing heavy rainfall and hailstorms.
 They are also responsible for producing violent winds, and it is within this cloud system that tornadoes can occur.